-The overall aim of this program is to provide formal education accessible to public health professionals working in various organizations both in the United States and beyond that equips them with the technical skills necessary to effectively communicate the evidence that is required to support effective global health policy development and implementation.
+The overall aim of this program is to provide accessible formal education to public health professionals working in various organizations both in the United States and beyond that equips them with the technical skills necessary to effectively communicate the evidence that is required to support effective global health policy development and implementation.

-The MAS program in Global Health Planning and Management will provide concrete training in global health strategies, policies and practices with particular focus on policy development, design and implementation of communication programs, as well as research methods and planning of strategic global health interventions.
+The Master of Applied Science program in Community-based Primary Health Care Programs in Global Health will provide concrete training in global health strategies, policies and practices with particular focus on policy development, design and implementation of community-based primary health care, as well as research methods and planning of strategic global health interventions.